 Among the benefits of CNG vehicles are fuel prices that are generally lower than gasoline, albeit subject to significant regional disparities and periodic price swings.
-As of November 2004, CNG prices per gasoline-gallon-equivalent ranged from \$1.03 to \$1.80 compared to gasoline prices of \$1.87 to \$2.23 per gallon.82 The initial cost of a CNG vehicle is comparable to or slightly higher than that of a hybrid-electric vehicle.
+As of November 2004, CNG prices per gasoline-gallon-equivalent ranged from \$1.03 to \$1.80 compared to gasoline prices of \$1.87 to \$2.23 per gallon.91 The initial cost of a CNG vehicle is comparable to or slightly higher than that of a hybrid-electric vehicle.

 CNG vehicles have the potential for extremely low emissions of toxics and smog precursors and reduced emissions of global warming gases.
-Five Ford model year 2004 and nine General Motors model year 2005 trucks and vans were certified as SULEVs by the state of California.
-In both years, the Honda Civic GX has been certified to receive advanced-technology partial zero-emission vehicle (AT-PZEV) credit as a result of its low tailpipe and evaporative emissions and emission-system warranty.83
+Five models of trucks and vans-all made by Ford-are certified as SULEVs under the Clean Cars program, while the Honda Civic GX has been certified to receive advanced technology partial zero-emission vehicle (AT-PZEV) credit as a result of its low tailpipe and evaporative emissions and emission-system warranty.92